Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Run Code Directly from Debug Window.

-To display a list of procedures from a Standard Module, display the Debug Window (Ctrl+G) and type the following command with a standard Module name as a parameter like a sample given below and press Enter Key:
+To display a list of procedures from a Standard Module, display the Debug Window (Ctrl+G) and type the following command with a standard Module name as a parameter, like a sample given below, and press the Enter Key:

 ListOfProcs "Utility_Local"